Chart Color Schemes

 AreaSearch assessment of residential development activity positions McKail - Willyung among the top 25% of areas assessed nationwide

-McKail Willyung has recorded approximately 68 residential properties granted approval annually over the past five financial years, totalling 340 homes.
-In FY26 so far, 29 approvals have been recorded.
-On average, 3 new residents arrive per dwelling constructed yearly between FY21 and FY25.
-This demand significantly exceeds new supply, typically leading to price growth and increased buyer competition.
+McKail-Willyung has granted around 68 residential property approvals annually over the past five financial years, totalling 340 homes.
+As of FY26, 37 approvals have been recorded.
+On average, 3 new residents arrive per dwelling constructed each year between FY21 and FY25.
+This results in demand exceeding supply, driving price growth and increased buyer competition.

-The average construction value of new dwellings is $244,000, below regional norms, offering more affordable housing options.
-In this financial year, $47.4 million in commercial development approvals have been recorded, indicating high local commercial activity.
-Compared to the Rest of WA, McKail Willyung maintains similar construction rates per person, preserving market equilibrium with surrounding areas.
+The average construction value for new dwellings is $244,000, reflecting more affordable housing options compared to regional norms.
+In this financial year, $47.4 million worth of commercial development approvals have been recorded, indicating high local commercial activity.
+McKail-Willyung maintains similar construction rates per person when compared to the Rest of WA, preserving market equilibrium with surrounding areas.

-New developments consist of 87% standalone homes and 13% townhouses or apartments, maintaining the area's low density nature and attracting space-seeking buyers.
-There are approximately 197 people per dwelling approval, suggesting an expanding market.
-Future projections indicate McKail Willyung adding 1,934 residents by 2041.
+New developments consist of 87% standalone homes and 13% townhouses or apartments, preserving the area's low density nature and attracting space-seeking buyers.
+There are approximately 197 people per dwelling approval in the location.
+According to AreaSearch's latest quarterly estimate, McKail-Willyung is projected to add 1,934 residents by 2041.
 Current construction rates appear balanced with future demand, fostering steady market conditions without excessive price pressure.

 Frequently Asked Questions - Development